keras-team/keras/CONTRIBUTING.md

 ## Setup environment

 We provide two ways of setting up a development environment.
-One is to use a dev container, and the other one is to setup a local environment by installing the dev tools needed.
+One is to use a dev container, and the other one is to set up a local environment by installing the dev tools needed.

 ### Option 1: GitHub Codespace or dev container